jesperkha/neon/README.md

 ## About

 Neon is a statically typed language that transpiles to C. It is inspired by more modern languages like Rust and Go and has features that adhere to a more functional style of programming.
 Neons compiler ensures that no undefined C behaviour can occur and will generate template error handlers for unsafe and error-prone code.
 There are no object oriended features like classes and data is abstracted as little as possible.
-Neon also has its own statement for common bit manipulation and operations, making it easier to work with low level data.
+Neon also has its own statements for common bit manipulation and operations, making it easier to work with low level data.

 You can check out the [project status](changelog.md) as well as [feature ideas](ideas.md) that will be added.
+If you have any recommendations for language features please feel free to create an issue with the `idea` label.

 If you like the project, consider giving it a star 😉

 <br>